aridjayarecipes/cutesrecipes.web.app/content/post/1814-steps-to-prepare-quick-blueberry-hot-biscuit-scone.md

 - "Prepare a medium mixing bowl and a stick mixer with blade inserts."
 - "Sift the flour and baking powder into the mixing bowl.
 Add the sugar."
 - "Cut the butter into small squares and add to the bowl."
-- "Using the stick mixer, mix to a texture of coarse crumbs (if you don&#39;t have a machine, you can use your fingertips)."
+- "Using the stick mixer, mix to a texture of coarse crumbs (if you don't have a machine, you can use your fingertips)."
 - "Move the mixture to a large mixing bowl.
 Pour the milk into the dry mixture and use a rubber spatula to mix until half mixed."
 - "Add the blueberries and mix well (Be careful not to mix too much)."
 - "Divide the dough into 6 portions."